-Activate Band-in-a-Box (Serial Number Required) allows you to activate Band-in-a-Box if you haven't done so yet.
-Band-in-a-Box needs to be activated within 30 days after you first run Band-in-a-Box.
+Activate RealBand (Serial Number Required) allows you to activate RealBand if you haven't done so yet.
+RealBand needs to be activated within 30 days after you first run RealBand.

 Special Options for Activation/De-Activation will show options to change the activation status (e.g. removing activation and moving it to another PC).